“Everyone can be great, because everyone can serve.” — Martin Luther King, Jr.

 *Please note that students who attend The Career Academy (TCA) enroll in Government & Politics as juniors.
 This means they will complete the service-learning requirement during their junior year, and can begin completing their community service hours the summer after their sophomore year.

-Summer 2018 Opportunities: Please note that this is not an exhaustive list of summer opportunities.
+Summer 2019 Opportunities (coming soon): Please note that this is not an exhaustive list of summer opportunities.
 Consult our community service directory, talk to a counselor or Government & Politics teacher in your building, or contact one of the many non-profits in Lincoln for more opportunities.
 Don’t forget to document your hours with the student contract/log.
+If you are a non-profit with an event during Summer 2019, please contact Jaci Kellison (firstname.lastname@example.org) to have your event added to the summer list.

 Community Service Handbook: This document provides a list of approved community agencies to help you get started.
 If there is an organization that is not on this list, please consult with your Government & Politics teacher.